javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 That's for historical reasons.

 - The `"prototype"` property of a constructor function works since very ancient times.
 - Later in the year 2012: `Object.create` appeared in the standard.
-It allowed to create objects with the given prototype, but that was all.
-So browsers implemented a more powerful, but non-standard `__proto__` accessor that allowed to get/set a prototype at any time.
+It allowed to create objects with the given prototype, but did not allow to get/set it.
+So browsers implemented non-standard `__proto__` accessor that allowed to get/set a prototype at any time.
-- Later in the year 2015: `Object.setPrototypeOf` and `Object.getPrototypeOf` were added to the standard, and also `__proto__` became a part of the Annex B of the standard (optional for non-browser environments), because almost all browsers implemented it.
+- Later in the year 2015: `Object.setPrototypeOf` and `Object.getPrototypeOf` were added to the standard.
+The `__proto__` was de-facto implemented everywhere, so it made its way to the Annex B of the standard, that is optional for non-browser environments.

-And now we have all these ways at our disposal.
+As of now we have all these ways at our disposal.

-But please note: for most practical tasks, prototype chains are fixed: `rabbit` inherits from `animal`, and that is not going to change.
+Technically, we can get/set `[[Prototype]]` at any time.
+But usually we only set it once at the object creation time, and then do not modify: `rabbit` inherits from `animal`, and that is not going to change.
 And JavaScript engines are highly optimized to that.
 Changing a prototype "on-the-fly" with `Object.setPrototypeOf` or `obj.__proto__=` is a very slow operation.
 But it is possible.

 ## "Very plain" objects

 As we know, objects can be used as associative arrays to store key/value pairs.

-...But if we try to use it for *any* keys (user-provided for instance), we can see an interesting glitch.
+...But if we try to store *user-provided* keys in it (for instance, a user-entered dictionary), we can see an interesting glitch: all keys work fine except `"__proto__"`.

 Check out the example: